Chapter 1:

 Yogyakarta, Indonesia.

 Malioboro.
-That's what this place is called.
-They say it's a milestone of literature and culture, a long trace of Yogyakarta's history from the Sultanate era, colonialism, to the struggle for independence.
-Now, this place is nothing more than a cultural and economic icon.
+A place that stands as a pillar of literature and culture; a trace of Yogyakarta’s long journey through the Sultanate, colonialism, and the struggle for independence.
+Now, it has become both a cultural and economic icon.

 Under the soft glow of the streetlights, I walked slowly, letting my steps dissolve into the crowd.

-In my hand, I held a warm package of kue pukis.
-A cake I'd originally wanted to give and eat with someone.
-Someone who, unbeknownst to me, was going through an engagement ceremony tonight.
+In my hand, I held a pack of warm pukis—cakes I had planned to share with someone.
+Someone who, unbeknownst to me, was celebrating her engagement tonight.

-A quarter of the way through my walk.
-Right at a street corner, the usual spot of an old beggar I often gave my change to, I approached him.
-A frail old man, lying weakly on a tattered mat as if waiting for death to claim him.
+A quarter of the way, at a familiar corner where an old beggar usually sat, I saw him again—frail, lying on a worn mat, as if waiting for death to claim him.

 Without a word, I handed over the warm kue pukis that I'd been holding, along with a few hundred-thousand rupiah left in my wallet.